gobeyondidentity/customer-docs/docs/secure-work/workforce-settings/policy/policy-writing/build-version-release-date-policy.md

 ---
-title: Writing Policy based on the Build/Version and Release Date
+title: Writing Policy Based on the Build/Version and Release Date
 sidebar_position: 3
 ---
-Writing Policy based on the Build/Version and Release Date
+Writing Policy Based on the Build/Version and Release Date
 =========================

 :::note